mvolkmann/MyUnixEnv/notes/GoNotes.md

 The standard library package `reflect` provides run-time reflection for determining the type of a value and manipulating it in a type-safe way.

+To get the type of an expression, `typ := reflect.TypeOf(expression)`.
+This returns a `Type` object that has many methods.
+The `Type` method `Name` returns the type as a string.
+The `Type` method `Kind` returns the type as a enumerated value of type `reflect.Kind`.
+The `Type` method `PkgPath` returns the import path for the type.
+The `Type` method `Implements` returns a boolean indicating whether the type implements a given interface type.

+For function types, it is possible to iterate over its parameters and return types.
+The `Type` method `NumIn` returns the number of parameters in the function.
+The `Type` method `In` returns a `Type` object describing the parameter at a given index.
+The `Type` method `NumOut` returns the number of return types in the function.
+The `Type` method `Out` returns a `Type` object describing the return type at a given index.

+For struct types, it is possible to iterate over its fields.
+The `Type` method `NumMethod` returns the number of fields in the struct.
+The `Type` method `FieldByIndex` returns a `StructField` object describing the field at a given index.

+For interface types, it is possible to iterate over its methods.
+The `Type` method `NumMethod` returns the number of methods in the interface.
+The `Type` method `Method` returns a `Method` object describing the method at a given index.

+For map types, it is possible to obtain the key and value types.
+The `Type` method `Key` returns a `Type` object describing the key type.

 For example,

 ```go